mfrancisc/kubesaw.github.io/docs/components.md

 This page provides a brief description of each KubeSaw component.

 ## Host Operator
-The host-operator is _KubeSaw's control-plane_, is responsible for managing the users, spaces, notifications and monitoring the kubesaw instance.
+The host-operator is _KubeSaw's control-plane_, which is responsible for managing the users, spaces, notifications and monitoring the KubeSaw instance.
 One of the resources managed by host operator is the UserSignup resource, which is the source of truth for all user accounts.
 All the other user-related resources are created from the UserSignup.

 At the moment, only one host operator can be deployed per KubeSaw instance.